learnpixelart/currency.starter/README.md

-Note: "Real World" CSV comes in many formats / flavors / dialects and CSV fields can contain commas, quotes and newlines, none of these escape rules and edge cases is covered by split.
+Note: "Real World" CSV comes in many formats / flavors / dialects and CSV fields can contain commas, quotes and newlines, none of these escape rules and edge cases are covered by split.